Facilities and Resources

 Identifying equipment needed to complete the aims of the project is another important step in the Plan/Propose stage, and another area where it will be important to review sponsor requirements.
 Equipment as well as space not under the direction of the proposed research team may require assurances.
 Or, if equipment will be purchased, this is the time to plan for this expense by building it into the proposed budget.

-Some research types will require contracted services; these may be services from the University such as a single Institutional Review Board (sIRB), or externally contracted services ranging from data storage and analysis to compound screening.
+Some research types will require contracted services; these may be services from the University, or externally contracted services ranging from data storage and analysis, to compound screening, to single Institutional Review Board (sIRB) review.
 Engagement with service providers may require coordination both with contractor and sponsor, as the use or dissemination of contracted services may have different cost structures or requirements depending of source of research funding.

 Environmental Health and Safety Considerations